 Another known and still available loophole to score a free Windows 10 upgrade is to enter valid Windows 7 or Windows 8 product keys into the Windows 10 installer -- or later in the operating system.

-Microsoft hasn't commented what's going on here, or whether it will block this method in the future.
-They seem more concerned about getting as many people onto Windows 10 as possible, maybe they figure most users will indirectly end up paying for a license when buying an off-the-shelf system.
+Microsoft hasn't commented about what's going on here or whether it will block this method in the future.
+The company seems more concerned about getting as many people onto Windows 10 as possible.

 You can also download a 90-day evaluation version of Windows 10 Enterprise from Microsoft's website.